How Much Does It Cost To Replace a Clutch in 2023? What You Need To Know!

 How Often Should Clutches Be Replaced?

-Most clutches need to be replaced at between 60,000 to 100,000 miles.
+Most clutches need to be replaced every 60,000 to 100,000 miles.
 The more you drive, the more quickly the clutch will wear out.
-Also, improper use of the clutch will accelerate wear and tear on the clutch.
-For instance, riding the clutch in heavy traffic will wear down the clutch plate quickly.
+Also, the improper use of the clutch will accelerate wear and tear on the clutch.
+For instance, riding the clutch in heavy traffic will quickly wear down the clutch plate.

 Common Clutch Problems

 Just like your brakes have telltale signs that they’re getting worn and need to be replaced soon, there are signs that your clutch is getting worn out.
-If you ignore these signs, you risk damage to your transmission as well as your safety.
+If you ignore these signs, you risk damage to your transmission and safety.

 Some of these are just early signs your clutch is wearing out, while others are signals you should immediately get your clutch replaced.
 You do not want to be driving when your clutch goes out, so keep a keen eye out for these signs.

-- The clutch slips when you accelerate—a worn clutch is especially prone to slipping when you’re driving uphill or carrying heavy cargo.
+- The clutch slips when you accelerate—A worn clutch is especially prone to slipping when driving uphill or carrying heavy cargo.

-- If the clutch starts to move your car higher, it means the hydraulic system can’t adjust the clutch—bring your car in for repair ASAP and do not drive anywhere else.
+- If the clutch starts to raise your car higher, the hydraulic system can’t adjust the clutch—Bring your car in for repair ASAP, and do not drive anywhere else.

-- The clutch feels soft or mushy underfoot—this is more common on old cars, but new cars see this issue when the clutch pressure plate gets worn.
-This isn’t an emergency sign, but you shouldn’t ignore it either.
+- The clutch feels soft or mushy underfoot—This is more common on old cars, but new cars see this issue when the clutch pressure plate gets worn.
+This isn’t an emergency sign, but you shouldn’t ignore it.

-- A grinding noise when you press the clutch indicates the pressure plate or bearing is damaged or defective—take your car in as soon as you can.
+- When you press the clutch, a grinding noise indicates the pressure plate or bearing is damaged or defective—Take your car in as soon as possible.

 Tips To Keep Your Clutch In Good Shape

-While clutches will eventually wear out no matter what you do, there are several tips you can use to prolong their effective lifespan.
-Below, we’ll detail how you can be kind to your clutch and keep it from wearing out prematurely.
+While clutches will eventually wear out no matter what you do, there are several tips you can use to prolong their lifespan.
+Below, we’ll detail how to be kind to your clutch and keep it from wearing out prematurely.

 - Don’t ride the clutch, no matter how heavy the traffic is.
 Riding the clutch increases friction and heat, which reduces the clutch’s lifespan.

 - Don’t rest your left foot on the clutch when you’re not using it.
-Even the lightest touch can engage the clutch mechanism, so it’s best to keep your foot on the floor when you don’t need the clutch.
+Even the lightest touch can engage the clutch mechanism, so it’s best to keep your foot on the floor when you don’t need it.

-- When air builds up in the hydraulic fluid, the clutch gets soft or mushy.
-To prevent this, regularly bleed the air from the clutch.
-The hydraulic fluid should be topped up at the same time.
+- The clutch can get soft or mushy when air builds up in the hydraulic fluid.
+To prevent that, regularly bleed the air from the clutch.
+The hydraulic fluid should be topped off at the same time.

 Conclusion

-No motorist wants to hear that they need to bring their car in for repairs, but clutch replacements are inevitable.
+No motorist wants to hear that they must bring their car in for repairs, but clutch replacements are inevitable.
+Failing to replace the clutch can cause other components to fail and cause an accident.
 To keep the clutch performing as long as possible, follow the tips provided above.
 Being kind to your clutch will keep it in great shape for a long time to come.

 Featured Image Credit: BACHTUB DMITRII, Shutterstock